-These centres have been established and are funded by groups of oil companies.
+International Tier 3 Response Centres have been established and are funded by groups of oil companies.
 In the "3 Tier" concept of oil spill response Tier 3 arrangements provide for a combined national or international response to a major oil spill.
 The international centres have been established to avoid duplication of expensive resources which may only be required infrequently.
 They are consistent with the OPRC Convention which recognises the importance of cooperation between public and private bodies in providing expertise and resources for responding to oil spills.